nayfusaurus/react-learning-project/README.md

 Installation instructions:
 1) Have installed nodejs in the system
 2) Run "npm install" in the extracted folder
+3) Run "npm install --save radium" in the extracted folder
-3) Run "npm start" to view the project
+4) Run "npm start" to view the project

 Assignment 1:
 1) Create TWO new components: UserInput and UserOutput